 Things for Kids at the Disney California Adventure Food and Wine Festival

-- Wearing the Food and Wine Festival hats you can pick up on Buena Vista Street as you walk in
+- Wearing the Food and Wine Festival hats you can get during the Jr. Chef activity.

 - Getting their tasting passport stamped as they try different things at the food booths.
 If you try all of the booths and get your passport stamped, you can take it back for a stamp of completion.
-Not quite as fun as the stickers provided in the Walt Disney World event passports but still fun!
+Not quite as fun as the stickers provided in the Epcot food and wine festival but still fun!

-- Enjoying all of the kid-friendly food – especially the fun float options!
-What kid doesn’t love an orange cream float?
+- Enjoying all of the kid-friendly food – especially the desserts!
 There’s an entire section of “kid-friendly” food options listed in the Food and Wine Festival tasting passport for your reference.